-Farm animal diseases are mainly spread through:
+Farm animal and bird diseases are mainly spread through:

-- farm visitors – people and vehicles
+- farm visitors – people, pets, equipment and vehicles

 - contamination by wildlife, vermin and wild birds